minin43/TTT-Custom-Roles/CONVARS.md

 ttt_vindicator_can_see_jesters                 0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to vindicators when they are on the independent team ttt_vindicator_update_scoreboard               0       // Whether vindicators show dead players as missing in action when they are on the independent team

+// Scout
+ttt_scout_reveal_jesters                       0       // Whether jester roles should also be revealed to the Scout. ttt_scout_reveal_independents                  0       // Whether independent roles should also be revealed to the Scout. ttt_scout_delay_intel                          0       // How long (in seconds) to delay the information that is given to the Scout. ttt_scout_alert_targets                        0       // Whether players whose roles are revealed by the Scout should be notified. ttt_scout_hidden_roles                         ""      // Names of roles that cannot be revealed by the Scout, separated with commas.
+Do not include spaces or capital letters.

 // ----------------------------------------